thimyxuan/thimyxuan/README.md

 - 🔭 I’m currently working on: data analysis / data science certificate
 - 🌱 I’m currently learning: Plotly Dash, I'm curious about Power BI and Tableau too
 - 👯 I’m looking to collaborate on: data projects, data exploration 🕵️‍♂️
-- 🤔 I’m looking for help: with dataviz, transfer learning in deep learning
+- 🤔 I’m looking for help: with dataviz
-- 💬 Ask me about: everything
+- 💬 Ask me about: anything, I'm happy to help
 - 📫 How to reach me: portfolio coming soon
 - 😄 Pronouns: she/her
 - ⚡ Fun facts: I used to work in a shop 🛒.
-I'm a bunny 🐰 lover.
 I'm interested in psychology 📚

 ### Tech stack:
 <p align="left">